Tours Sitemap Accessibility Skiptocontent Search

 www.temehu.com/Cities_sites/as-sultan

-Libyan Governments' Failure To Protect Libya's Heritage:
+Libyan Governments' Failure To Protect Libya's Heritage

 Libya's attempts during the last government to retrieve some of the stolen artifacts expectedly produced no noticeable results, apart from a few returned items, some of which mentioned below.
 The report of the Supervision Authority in Libya blamed the Archaeology Department for failing to implement strict security systems, and also criticised the ministries of Justice and Public Security for not implementing a proper program to find the perpetrators involved in the robberies.
-But Mr. Juma Anag, former head of the Archaeology Department, who was actively involved in the recovery program, had other reasons in mind.
-According to the BBC:

 Libya TV: Libya's Archaeological Heritage: Past & Present.